How to Build an AI Agent That Manages Your E-commerce Store

 Step 6: Notify and Log

-End the workflow with a Connector node on slack / send-message that posts the agent's summary plus the list of tool calls to an ops channel.
+End the workflow with a Connector node on slack using send-message that posts the agent's summary plus the list of tool calls to an ops channel.
 This gives you an audit trail without leaving the canvas.
-The Spojit execution log also captures every tool call the agent made, with full inputs and outputs.
+Spojit's execution history also captures every tool call the agent made, with full inputs and outputs.

 Tips